 2014 Norseman II Mooring Cruise Report - June/July

 2013 Norseman II Mooring Cruise Report - July

 Bering Strait Basics - why is it important

 Bering Strait Oceanography (Data, cruises & more)

-As part of Bering Strait projects funded by NSF-AON (Arctic Observing Network) and ONR, in June/July 2014 a team of US scientists undertook a ~ 7 day cruise in the Bering Strait and southern Chukchi Sea region on the US vessel Norseman II, operated by Norseman Maritime Charters.
+As part of a Bering Strait project funded by NSF-AON (Arctic Observing Network), in June/July 2015 a team of US scientists undertook a ~ 8 day cruise in the Bering Strait and southern Chukchi Sea region on the US vessel Norseman II, operated by Norseman Maritime Charters.

 The primary goals of the expedition were:

-1) recovery of 3 moorings carrying physical oceanographic (Woodgate-ONR), bio-optical (Whitledge) and marine mammal acoustic (Stafford) instrumentation.
-These moorings were deployed in the Bering Strait region in 2013 from the Norseman II.
-The funding for the physical oceanographic components of these moorings comes from ONR.
+1) recovery of 3 moorings carrying physical oceanographic (Woodgate), bio-optical (Whitledge) and marine mammal acoustic (Stafford) instrumentation.
+These moorings were deployed in the Bering Strait region in 2014 from the Norseman II.

-2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate), bio-optical (Whitledge) and marine mammal acoustic (Stafford) instrumentation.
-The funding for the physical oceanographic components of these moorings comes from NSF-AON.
+2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate), marine mammal acoustic (Stafford) and ocean acidification (Juranek/Hales) instrumentation.

 3) accompanying CTD sections (without water sampling).